bgermann/cforms2/readme.txt

 * feature:  added detection for typical errors
 * feature:  added fieldset information in tracking display to maintain context of input fields
 * bugfix:   fixed the T-A-F preset
-* bugfix:   fixed TinyMCE compatiblity issues with WP2.0.2
+* bugfix:   fixed TinyMCE compatibility issues with WP2.0.2
 * bugfix:   fixed wp_get_current_user() issue with WP2.0.2
 * bugfix:   fixed tracking issue and {variable} bug when using fields with the same field label now
 * other:    reimplemented 'dashboard" support using activity box hook (no more JS)
-* other:    changed behaviour of an email field.
-The "Email" flag doesn't anmore imply "Required"
+* other:    changed behavior of an email field.
+The "Email" flag doesn't anymore imply "Required"
 * other:    Danish translation available!
 * other:    Russian translation available!